acraugh/sbnumd-repository-notes/ProteusConfiguration.md

 took some finagling to get the docker container to work properly with the local security/SELinux settings, so unfortunately instead of using http://localhost:8983 as our access port we have to use the wide-open substitute http://proteus.astro.umd.edu:8983.
-This also causes failures in some of the EN docker commands (as shown in the EN "Operation" manuals for harvest), because the localhost:8983 reference is hard-coded.
+This also causes failures in some of the EN docker commands if you follow exactly what is shown in the EN "Operation" manuals for harvest.
+To work around it we need to provide additional command options to the dockerized __registry__ software.
-There are Solr API work-arounds that can be used.

 ## Locations and Content